jh3y/jhey.dev/developer-notes.md

 ## Astro and RSS is a PitA if you have Markdown on a CMS...
 - Do it with Node???
 - Trick is to use something like posts.xml.js but use ReactDom and React.createElement to reuse your other Markdown processing techniques...
+- Use the sanitizer to make things happy
+- Go through the spec
+- Check against a validator
+- Remove all the garbage people don't need – We can't assume everyone uses Feedly

 ## DONE::
 - ~~Social footer icons [ Mastodon, Twitter, Instagram, etc. from current ]~~